Division of Pediatric Surgery

 - Undecendet testes and circumcision

-Visit Pediatric Surgery at Fletcher Allen Health Care, our clinical teacher partner.
+Visit Pediatric Surgery at The University of Vermont Medical Center, our clinical teacher partner.